Lightstreamer/Lightstreamer-kafka-connector/README.md

 - A new subscriber receives exactly one snapshot event for each item it subscribes to, reflecting the latest value observed so far.
 - After the snapshot is delivered, the client receives realtime updates as soon as new records are published.

 This is the appropriate choice when the topic models the **current state** of an entity (for example: latest stock quote, latest sensor reading, latest order status) and clients only care about the most recent value plus the realtime stream of changes.
-A [log-compacted](https://kafka.apache.org/documentation/#compaction) topic is the natural companion: compaction keeps only the latest record per key, which is exactly what the snapshot needs.
+See [Topic shape](#topic-shape) above for the recommended `cleanup.policy`.

 ### DISTINCT Snapshot